Blackhawk Tech lockdown lifted, deputies still seek suspect

 "We just kind of got involved with this as the pursuit occurred and where we wanted to try and capture him after he had fled down here.
 There was some coordination with DCI initially, but obviously our involvement became much more significant after the chase," Knudson said.

-When asked if the man was the subject of a DCI drug investigation, he said he "did hear that, also."
-He declined to described the sheriff's office role in the DCI investigation.
+When asked if the man was the subject of a DCI drug investigation, he said he "did hear that also."
+He declined to describe the sheriff's office's role in the DCI investigation.

 "The sheriff's office knew the DCI was conducting this operation, and I believe we had some minimal involvement," he said, adding the sheriff's office was in a "support role."